Apology Not Accepted

 There's a famous Christian thinker named Jesus H. Christ who you may have heard about; people will often say his full name when they see things like this.

 Jesus was big on miracles, parables, and carpentry—he'd have been a major star on TikTok.
 Jesus told a parable once with three characters: a kid who squandered the family money and then came crawling back destitute; a father who loved his wayward kid so much that he forgave the lost wealth, and threw a party to celebrate the safe return of a beloved child; and an older son, who saw himself as more worthy than the spendthrift and therefore refused to enter the party.
 The party is meant to be heaven.
-The parable is called the prodigal son, and the third son represents the main point of the story, which white christians often seem to miss, since missing the point is sort of the point of Christianity for white American christians.
-Which son is the prodigal?
-Ask sometime; see if you even hear about the older son.
+The parable is called the prodigal son, and the older son represents the main point of the story, which white christians often seem to miss, since missing the point is sort of the point of Christianity for white American christians.

 When my kid was very little she would sometimes cheat at games.
 She'd do it because she wanted to win.
 I also wanted her to win, but I had to explain to her that this wasn't the way to do it, because everybody else wanted to win too, and it wasn't fun for everybody when somebody gave themselves unnatural advantages.
 And I explained to her that if she kept cheating at games, her sisters would not want to play with her and I would not make them do so, and that would be sad because then she would feel lonely, and I didn't want her to feel lonely.
 I did not present this isolation as something that others would be doing to her because of who she was, but something she would be doing to herself as a natural consequence to her own selfish behavior, and something that could be reversed by ceasing that behavior.
 I did this for the simple and direct reason that it was true.
 I bet most parents have stories like this.
 I bet most people who were once children have stories like this.
 It's pretty standard stuff.
 I reckon it's a part of the way children develop empathy, if they do.
 Some don't.
 They become adults without empathy, which is an adult who is damaged in their spirit and their mind.
 They're out there.